timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

 # Exploring Spans and Pipelines

-The other day I was working on a client project when I stumbled upon a ticket that required to move some functionality from an old legacy system to our .NET Core backend.
+The other day I was working on a client project when I stumbled upon a ticket that required me to move some functionality from an old legacy system to our .NET Core backend.
 The functionality itself was fetching a text file from the network, parsing it into application data structures, and saving them to the database.
 Sounds quite easy, doesn't it?
 So, I wrote some code that solved the problem and moved on...

-...Until later I started to dig into `Span<T>` and `Pipelines` and thought: heck, that text file parsing task is a good real life problem to try all these new shiny toys on!
+...until later I started to dig into `Span<T>` and `Pipelines` and thought: heck, that text file parsing task is a good real life problem to try all these shiny new toys on!

 ## Problem